wilburforce83/bionic-epub-convertor/README.md

 ### Directory Structure

-- `uploads/`: Temporary storage for uploaded EPUB files.
+- `uploads/`: Temporary storage for uploaded EPUB files (Default can be changed in the UI).
-- `processed/`: Where processed EPUB files are stored.
+- `processed/`: Where processed EPUB files are stored (Default can be changed in the UI).
 - `temp/`: Temporary files during EPUB processing.
 - `public/`: Static files accessible publicly.
 - `authenticated/`: Protected static files for authenticated users.